grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 TODO: Design quality vs. Tests (intro) and what this example told us - verifying and setting up a mock for the same method is violation of the CQS principle, too many mocks - too many dependencies.
 Too many stubs - violation of TDA principle.
 These things *may* mean a violation.

 Next chapter - a factory

+TODO: revise using the term "Stable" in the previous chapters to sync it with Uncle Bob's usage of the term.